The tax year runs from 6 April to 5 April the next year. This means that the most crucial UK tax deadline occurs every April.

 There is a limit to how much money you can contribute to your pension in a given tax year while still receiving tax relief on those contributions.

-Saving into a pension is mostly a tax-deferral strategy.
+Note that saving into a pension is mostly a tax-deferral strategy.
 That’s because you’re eventually taxed on pension withdrawals, unlike money you take out of an ISA tax-free.

 In theory this makes ISAs and pensions equivalent from the perspective of tax.

-In practice though, the fact that you can also draw a special lump sum from your pension tax-free gives pensions an edge in tax-terms – albeit at the cost of locking away your money for years.
+In practice though, the fact that you can also draw a special tax-free lump sum from your pension gives pensions an edge in tax-terms – albeit at the cost of locking away your money for years.

 Weigh up the pros and cons of each tax wrapper.
 We think most people should do a bit of both.